 Overview Map of Gansu Province and surrounding area's.
 Click for Full Sized Version.

 Gansu is one of the North-Western Provinces of China.
 Its topographical borders are mainly determined by natural features of the landscape.
 In the North lies the Gobi Desert, which stretches both East- and Westward.
 In the West between Yinchuan the Capital of Ningxia and the Shanxi Province Border of the Yellow River lies the Ordos Desert.
-In the East lies Qinghai province and the Eastern Half of the Tibet-Qinghai Plateaux with its lush grasslands, green valleys but also steep snow-capped mountains and dangerous passes.
+In the East lies Qinghai Province and the Eastern Half of the Tibet-Qinghai Plateaux with its lush grasslands, green valleys but also steep snow-capped mountains and dangerous passes.
 Only the South and the South-East directions open up into greener lands of Sichuan Province and Shaanxi Province.

 The strategic Hexi Corridor, also dubbed "the Throat of China" extends north-westward into the Gobi Desert between the High Mountain Ridges of Qilian Shan and the Mountains of Nan Shan in the South.
 In the Far West Gansu Province Ends just short of the marshes of Lop Nor, part of Xinjiang-Uygur Autonomous Region.

 attack route into Han Territories.
-First completely conquered, pacified and integrated as "Western Territory" during the Han Dynasty (206 BC - 220 AD), the military success of the conquering of Gansu Province from Nomadic Tribes layed the foundation of the gradiose success of the Han Dynasty and the first opening of a Silk Road.
+First completely conquered, pacified and integrated as "Western Territory" during the Han Dynasty (206 BC - 220 AD), the military success of the conquering of Gansu Province from Nomadic Tribes layed the foundation of the grandiose success of the Han Dynasty and the first opening of a Silk Road.
 Gansu today includes the Yellow River and the Hexi Corridor and the Chinese Stretch of the Silk Road.

 TengGer Desert